Which of the following statements is true regarding osmosis? | Channels for Pearson+

 Understand the concept of osmosis: Osmosis is a type of passive transport, which means it does not require energy input.
 It involves the movement of water molecules across a semipermeable membrane.

-Identify the direction of water movement in osmosis: Water molecules move from an area of lower solute concentration to an area of higher solute concentration.
+Identify the direction of water movement in osmosis: Water molecules move from a region of lower solute concentration to a region of higher solute concentration.
 This is because water moves to balance the concentration of solutes on both sides of the membrane.

-Recognize the role of the semipermeable membrane: A semipermeable membrane allows only certain molecules, like water, to pass through while blocking others, such as solute particles.
-This is crucial for osmosis to occur.
+Clarify the role of the semipermeable membrane: A semipermeable membrane allows only certain molecules, like water, to pass through while blocking others, such as solute molecules.

-Evaluate the given statements: Compare each statement with the correct definition of osmosis.
-The first statement incorrectly describes the direction of water movement.
-The second statement incorrectly states that energy is required.
-The third statement ignores the necessity of a semipermeable membrane.

 Watch next